 Accessing a transcript for a programme on Box of Broadcasts

 Transcripts of most programmes are also available which can be useful for students to access in order to be able to read what has been said in their own time rather than trying to keep up with the video on screen.
 Where a transcript is available this can be viewed by clicking the Show Transcript button.

-It also allows you to search the programme for key words which will be highlighted within the transcript and at the same time the video will move to this point in the video.
-Further uses of the word can then be cycled to using the forward and back arrows.
+It also allows you to search the programme for key words which will be highlighted within the transcript and then move to these points in the video.
+Further occurrences of the word can then be skipped to using the forward and back arrows.
 This enables quick navigation to key points which students may want to view again.

-Students are usually unaware of these features and it is worth highlighting these when you first use BoB whether in class or online.
+Students are usually unaware of these features and it is worth highlighting these when you first use BoB whether in class or via Course Resources.